byeongsu-hong/squad/README.md

 ### 3. Manage Proposals

-- Select a multisig from the sidebar
+- **Per-Multisig View**: Select a multisig from the sidebar to view its proposals
+- **Monitoring Dashboard**: Use the Monitoring tab to view all proposals across all multisigs
-- View, approve, reject, or execute proposals
+- Approve, reject, or execute proposals inline
+- Filter proposals by status (Active, Executed, Rejected, Cancelled)
+- View threshold status and approval/rejection counts
 - See detailed transaction data before signing

 ### 4. Configure Chains